FAQs

 Can I raise campaign funds from donations to offset electoral expenses?

 Yes, you can raise funds from donations to help offset your campaign expenses.
-There is very specific legislation about donations and expenses which you need to abide by.
-Refer to the Horizons Electoral Officer for more information if needed: craig.grant@horizons.govt.nz 06 952 2863 / 021 2277 083
+There is very specific legislation about donations and expenses, which you must follow.
+Refer to the Horizons Electoral Officer for more information if needed.

 Elections